sicily496/model-of-recipes-and-ratings/README.md

 **p_value**: 0.0

 #### Conclusion: We fail to accept the Null Hypothesis that our model is fair, because the p_value is less than the significant level.
-Therefore, we reject the null hypothesis in favor of the alternative hypothesis.
+Therefore, we reject the null hypothesis in favor of the alternative hypothesis: its accuracy for recipes with longer description is higher than its accuracy with longer description.

 ---